cfrm17/DigitalAdjustments/README.md

 # Digital Adjustments

-A callable range accrual swaps (see https://finpricing.com/lib/EqCallable.html) can be priced using a single factor linear Gaussian model (LGM).
+A callable range accrual swaps can be priced using a single factor linear Gaussian model (LGM).
 Additional digital adjustments are required to capture the implied volatility smile observed in the market.

 A range accrual swap is composed of two interest rate streams, a structured stream and a funding stream.
 The funding stream is a set of standard floating cashflows paying LIBOR + a spread.
 The index for the floating cashflow resets in advance and pays in arrear according to standard market conventions.